 Email functions can seem quite overwhelming and similar at the same time, no worries as we will explain the exact differences between Catch-All Email, Forwarders, and Email Aliases.

 Catch-All Email - is a feature that allows you to catch any emails sent to the misspelled or invalid email addresses (but correct domain name).
 For example, you have only one address firstname.lastname@example.org, but someone sent an email to email@example.com.
 Normally, this email would be lost, but with the Catch-All Email feature, you are able to catch all that was sent to you as long as the domain is spelled correctly.

 In Hostinger Emails Catch-all can be found in the Emails → domain name → Forwarders page:

 You can read more about Catch-All Email at hPanel and cPanel here:

 Forwarders - is a feature that forwards emails from one of your addresses to absolutely any other email address (even from a different domain).
 You are also able to save a copy of forwarded emails.
 In hPanel, you can find Forwarders under the Emails → domain name → Forwarders page:

 You can read about Forwarders at hPanel and cPanel here:

 What is Email Alias?

 Email Aliases - is a feature that allows you to set alternative names for some of your email accounts.
-For example, you have an email account named email@example.com and you create 3 aliases for it sales1, sales2, sales3, if your client sends you an email to one of these email accounts that email will be forwarded to the main firstname.lastname@example.org account.
-And you are also able to reply with the same address.
+For example, you have an email account named firstname.lastname@example.org, and you create 3 aliases for it: sales1, sales2, sales3.
+If your client sends you an email to one of these email accounts, that email will be forwarded to the main email@example.com account.

 In Hostinger Emails you can create an alias at the Emails → domain name → Email Alias page: